FluffyFoxUwU/PerfectlyValidRules/README.rst

 A. Overview
 ***********

 The following rules must be followed by everyone that participates on the Discord.
-The server is in full compliance with the Discord Community Guidelines and follows all protocols set by Discord.
-You must be over the age of 13 to use this server.
+The server is in full compliance with the `Discord Community  Guidelines <DiscordGuidelines>`_ and `Discord Safety <DiscordSafety>`_ and follows all protocols set by Discord.
+You must be over the age of 13 to participate this server.
 This is also an English only server.
-Read it here for more information: >https://discordapp.com/guidelines< or here >https://discord.com/new/safety<

 B. Raids
 ********